UnityPoint Health - Cedar Rapids Awards

 St. Luke's Hospital has succeeded in achieving Magnet recognition for

-the second time from the American Nurses Credentialing Center (ANCC),
+the third time (2009, 2014 and 2018) from the American Nurses Credentialing Center (ANCC),

 signifying successful implementation of the national Magnet standards for nursing excellence.

 Beacon Award for Critical Care Excellence (2007 and 2016)

 The Beacon Award for Critical Care Excellence is an award given by the American Association of Critical Care Nurses and specifically designated to recognize the nation's top hospital critical care units.
 Critical care units that receive the Beacon Award will have exhibited high quality standards, exceptional care of patients and their families and healthy work environments.